A Mindfulness Morning Routine For More Calm

 A morning mindfulness routine is essentially allowing yourself the space to understand that each morning is a new beginning.
 Every morning we have a new chance to reflect and appreciate the little things we sometimes take for granted.
 Morning mindfulness is a great habit to have and there’s really no downside to slowing down and bringing mindful intention to everything you do before you step out the door.

-Here’s the best mindful morning routine that includes many of the things we all do in the morning and how you can do them more mindfully to feel a little bit calmer before you head out.
+Here’s the best mindful routine in the AM that includes many of the things we all do in the morning and how you can do them more mindfully to feel a little bit calmer before you head out.

 1. Breathe

-Find somewhere comfortable to sit or lay down and close your eyes if you’d like to.
+Find somewhere comfortable to sit or lie down and close your eyes if you’d like to.

 • Bring your awareness to your breathing.
 Try to focus only on your breathing for one minute.
 If your mind starts to wander, gently observe your thoughts before bringing your focus back to your breathing